TPdkr/cv_page2/README.md

 # cv page 2.0(early development)
 New personal website repository.
 Now with better design and react!
 Currently in early development.

+IMPORTANT NOTE: due to the way react + github pages work reloading on a non main page can seem to lead to 404, which can be simply resolved by going back to the main page and reloading there if needed.

 [Main page](https://tpdkr.github.io/cv_page2/)

 # Project progress